umutamac/day-planner/README.md

 # Work Day Planner
 ## Description

-This app lets users type in information, to-dos, or any other text that could help them be more organized.
-There are hour slots from 8am to 5pm in which users can type into.
-Once the user click save next to each block, the text inside of the corresponding block is saved into local storage on client side, and thus persisted over reloads.
+This app lets users type in information, to-dos, or any other text that could help them be more organized, and save it on their browser.
+The app contains hour slots from 8am to 5pm in which users can type into.
+Once the user clicks save on a given slot, the content of the text area next to the clicked button is saved into local storage on client side, and thus persisted over reloads.
+Note that each save button works with the text area they are next to.

-The hour slots have backgrounds that are assigned at the time of initial load of the app.
-The background of the slots can be gray for past hours, red for current hour, or green for future hours.
-Additionally, the current date is dsiplayed at the top of the page.
+As a visual cue, the backgrounds of text areas are color coded.
+The colors are assigned at the time of initial load of the app.
+The backgrounds can be gray for past hours, red for the current hour, or green for future hours.
+Additionally, the current date is displayed at the top of the page.

 The app does not have a really developed styling, as it was aimed more towards functionality in two main areas: local storage and leveraging date/time information.

 ## Technologies and Tools
 This project leverages jQuery for a simple and not cluttery coding experience.
 Additionally, the Moment.js library is being used to use date and time information for the dynamic hour slot background.
+Bootstrap CSS was also used for the styling.

 ### Links
 Deployed Project Link: https://umutamac.github.io/day-planner/<br>